Yellowstone River Research Center

 YRRC MISSION

-_The YRRC’s research programs aim to deepen understandings of the natural,
+_The YRRC’s research programs aim to deepen understandings of the natural, physical and social processes that shape our region.

 Working with our diverse team of faculty and students at Rocky Mountain College as well as the experts from the private and public sector who make up our steering committee, we hope to further develop partnerships to expand the scope of our work and opportunities for undergraduate research.